-Timing chain tensioner replacements can be extremely costly, as it requires the replacement of the actual chain as well as the chain guide and other adjacent parts.
+A timing chain tensioner replacement can be extremely costly, as it requires the replacement of the actual chain as well as the chain guide and other adjacent parts.
 If you notice a slapping sound due to too much slack, your timing chain system likely needs to be updated.

 Oil cooler failure

-This will cause oil and water to mix and gather in the expansion tank.
+This causes oil and water to mix and gather in the expansion tank.
 Unlike most other engines, the oil cooler is bolted down next to the sump as opposed to under the oil filter housing.
-This can throw off many unexperienced mechanics.
-3
+This can throw off many inexperienced mechanics.

 Failing PVC (positive crankcase ventilation)

 If you notice excessive oil consumption, you will likely need to replace your PVC valve.
-This will require the removal of the vehicle’s supercharger which can be time-consuming.
+This requires the removal of the vehicle’s supercharger, which can be time-consuming.